InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/circle-communities.md

 ## Solutions

-Implement a stragetic approach to forming and nurturing Circle Communities that emphasizes clear objectives, inclusive participation and continuous improvement.
+Implement a strategic approach to forming and nurturing Circle Communities that emphasizes clear objectives, inclusive participation and continuous improvement.
 This can be achieved through the following parallel efforts:

 * **Define the Purpose**: Clearly articulate the purpose and goals of the Circle Community.
 Ensure that these align with the broader mission of your organization or initiative.
 * **Establish Social Conventions**: Develop and communicate social conventions that promote respect, inclusivity and open dialogue.
 Encourage members to embrace and evolve these guidelines to create a safe and supportive environment.